• Recipes

 • Optional Topping:

-• 1 ½ tbsp melted low carb sugar free chocolate or for paleo use these chocolate chips
+• 1 ½ tablespoon melted low carb sugar free chocolate or for paleo use these chocolate chips

 Instructions